naivelogic/Image_Similarity_in_Marvel_MCU/README.md

 ![](https://cdn-images-1.medium.com/max/2000/1*DcfRFa1ShCK7SkoMC2dHfA.jpeg)

 ### Project Overview
-For all Marvel Cinematic Universe (MCU) fans, and more boadly applied Machine Learning practictioners, this project seeks to utilize unsupervised learning and pretrained models to output a list of similar images based on the image inputed.
-In short, we are building a unspervided deep learning Image Similarity Recommendation system, but tuned to whatever image repository you have available.
+For all Marvel Cinematic Universe (MCU) fans, and more boadly applied Machine Learning practictioners, this project seeks to utilize unsupervised learning and pretrained models to retrieve a list of similar images based on the inquired image.
+In short, we are building a unspervided deep learning Image Similarity Recommendation system.
+Moreover, described in the notebooks, the project can be used to tuned whatever image repository you have available.

 #### Key Steps
+To summerize the processes involved in this image similarity and retrieval system, at the highest level we are using a pre-trained deep learning model to to extract features from a provided image library (in this case Marvel Cinematic Movies) into a list of numbers (array vector) describing each image.
+Then we will experiment with various distance functions to best calculate the similarities between a queried image and all the other feature vectors from the image library to determine the images that are most similar.

+Below are the key steps used in this project:
 * Collect data and establish Image library _(in thes project we scrapped various YouTube videos)_
 * Normalized, resize and preprocess images
 * Index image library and append meta data